Mexico

 Outcomes:

-• Development of State Investment Plan;
+• Development of a State Investment Plan;

 • Coordination between the Secretariats of Environment and Agriculture to promote sustainable production processes.